ryan-rashidian/qemy/README.md

 chmod +x qemy
 ```

-##### Create Path in .bashrc
+Step 3 - Create Path in .bashrc

 ```bash
 nano ~/.bashrc
 ```

 Add the following to the bottom of your .bashrc.
-Replace "path/to/your/project/root/scripts" with your own:
+Replace "path/to/qemy/scripts" with your own:

 ```bash
 # PATH for Qemy